Frequently Asked Questions

 The majority of states in the United States recommend that people enroll in their state organ donor registries.
 You can do this online by visiting www.donatelife.net and choosing the state you live in through the drop-down menu or, alternatively, by registering at your local Department of Motor Vehicles office.
 You can also get an organ donor card from the Halachic Organ Donor Society by clicking here.
 It is important to note that there isn't a universal method of enrollment across the nation and laws that oversee donation vary from state to state.
 Please inform your immediate family of your wishes to be an organ donor by calling or e-mailing them right now!
 Families who don't know their loved one's wishes can undergo additional stress and confusion at a time of sudden loss and grief.

-Once a person checks that box on his/her driver's license, the decisions of how the body is treated is left up to non-Jewish hospital staff who are operating outside of halachah and will not take care to avoid halachic issues.
-However, the reverse side of the HODS organ donor card specifically states, "All preprations for transplant must be done in consultation with my family-appointed rabbi.
+While one may indicate organ donation on the driver's license, the HODS organ donor card specifically states, "All preparations for transplant must be done in consultation with my family-appointed rabbi.
 All medical procedures must be done with utmost care, respect, and minimum damage to the cadaver."
 Every case must be dealt with in consultation with one's local orthodox rabbi, whom one consults in all matters of Torah observance.
 Additionally, your driver's license does not include a telephone contact.
 If you are unconscious and all you have is your driver's license, emergency personnel may not know whom to call.
 However, if they see the HODS card in your wallet, they will know to call the people you have listed on your card as your emergency contacts.
 Finally, it is important to tell your immediate family of your wishes to be an organ donor so they are aware of your decision.

 Hospitals do not maintain an organ donor database.
 Once hospital personnel do everything they can to save your life but in spite of their efforts they can't get you to "wake up" and you look dead and you act dead and you are unconscious and you are not in coma and you are on a ventilator that is doing 100% of the breathing for you, your attending doctors suspect that you are brain dead.
 Then, to get an expert opinion, two, not one, but two different independent neurologists are called in at separate times to perform a series of test on you.
 If both of them determine that you are brain dead, then, and only then, does the hospital contact the transplant community.
 And even after making that call, the doctors do not know if you are a registered member.
 A transplant coordinator is contacted and the first thing he or she does is check your medical chart to make sure that brain death was diagnosed following proper protocol according to the law.
 If not, they have to retest the person.
 If yes, then the transplant coordinator meets with your family to discuss the possibility of organ donation.
 Only if your family agrees do they begin the process.
 That is why is is very important that your family be familiar with your wishes.